Hezbollah (Iran): History and activities

 Attacks continued April 21 and "the next day at the Universities at Ahwaz and Rasht.
 Over 20 people lost their lives in these university confrontations. ...
 The universities closed soon after the April confrontation for Islamization`.
 They were not to open for another two years."

-The "membership" of Hezbollahi is said to be "essentially the same group of persons" who surrounded prominent members of the ulama during the Qajar dynasty, and "who would take to the street and create agitation when it suited the ulama to call them out."

-These were known as town toughs or luti.

 Appearance

 The Hezbollahi do not wear uniforms, but are said to be recognizable to Iranians by a familiar "look" that ignores fashion and in particular Western fashion.
 Hezbollahi favor simple, non-fashionable, collared shirts that are never tucked into their pants; plain slacks (never jeans), and plain black shoes or slippers.
 A black and white Palestinian-style chafiye is commonly worn.
 A beard or three-day growth is almost always worn.